beatrice-portelli/lab_avanzato/README.md

   --level {Chapter,Block,Category,Leaf}
                         choose aggregation level for data (default Chapter) --embedding_lvl {1,2,3,4,5,6,7,8,9,10,11,12,mean3,mean5}
-                        which of BERT's hidden layers to use for the embedding representation.
+                        (default mean3) which of BERT's hidden layers to use for the embedding representation.
 1 is the deepest (final output of the model, more context), 12 is the shallowest (word embeddings without context). mean3 and mean5 are the